 Accelerated Domains proactively mitigates most DDoS attacks in under 3 seconds.
 It does this through smart traffic pattern recognition powered by machine learning that scores the threat level on each request.
-Accelerated Domains is equipped with 60 Tpbs network capability that is capable to withstand even the largest DDoS attack on the internet.
+Accelerated Domains is equipped with 60 Tpbs network capability that is capable of withstanding even the largest DDoS attack on the internet.

 What do you need to do yourself?

-Even though managed WordPress hosting and Accelerated Domains solve the major part of WordPress security on auto for you but there are few things that require your attention and manual labor every now and then.
+Even though managed WordPress hosting and Accelerated Domains solve the major part of WordPress security on auto for you, but there are a few things that require your attention and manual labor every now and then.

 Updated Core, Themes, & Plugins

-- Theme update might break the site due to compatibility issues.
+- Theme updates might break the site due to compatibility issues.